 Have you been diagnosed with cataracts and wish to improve your overall vision?
 If so, multifocal IOLs may be a good choice for you!
-These lenses can help to improve your overall vision for a better quality of life.
+These lenses can help to optically improve your overall vision for a better quality of life.
 Our eye care physicians have the skill and expertise to properly insert these lenses, so you can get back to enjoying your everyday life in no time!

-As we age, our vision will naturally deteriorate, and can eventually lead to cataracts for some.
+As we age, our vision will naturally deteriorate, and can eventually lead to significant cataracts for some.
 Multifocal intraocular lenses (IOLs) are a form of prosthetic lens that is used in cataract surgery.
 Many people who wish to have freedom from eyeglasses following cataract surgery choose these lenses to expand their range of clear vision.

 When implanting multifocal IOLs, the natural lens of the eye is removed, and a clear lens is inserted in its place.
 Many people choose to have these lenses implanted because they are a natural, safe, and effective way to correct vision for all distance fields.